NASA-PDS/pds-view/registry/registry-service/README.txt

 The http://localhost:8080/registry-service/registry/associations accepts the following parameters:

-targetLid - Supports filtering on the lid of the target registry object. ** targetVersion - Supports filtering on the userVersion of the target registry object. ** targetHome - Supports filtering on the home of the target registry object. ** sourceLid - Supports filtering on the lid of the source registry object. ** sourceVersion - Supports filtering on the userVersion of the source registry object. ** sourceHome - Supports filtering on the home of the source registry object. ** associationType - Supports filtering on the type of association between the source and target registry object. ** sort - Supports sorting on all of the above parameters.
+targetLid - Supports filtering on the lid of the target registry object. ** targetVersionId - Supports filtering on the userVersion of the target registry object. ** targetHome - Supports filtering on the home of the target registry object. ** sourceLid - Supports filtering on the lid of the source registry object. ** sourceVersionId - Supports filtering on the userVersion of the source registry object. ** sourceHome - Supports filtering on the home of the source registry object. ** associationType - Supports filtering on the type of association between the source and target registry object. ** sort - Supports sorting on all of the above parameters.
 Supports optional ASC or DESC.
 If not specified the default is "guid ASC".